Configure Docs

 Most teams should start by integrating Configure into an existing agent.
 Build a new Configure agent only when you want the packaged chat shell.

-Use this when your product already has an agent, chat surface, or model loop.
+Use this when your product already has an agent, chat UI, or model loop.

 - Install and run setup: